pelass1987/Selenium_log_me/README.md

-# Selenium_log_me
+# Test Selenium

-Logowanie do konta użytkownika mediaexpert.pl za pomocą selenium webdriver
+Logging to user account on mediaexpert.pl website using Selenium Webdriver